 Who are your top three competitors?

 To effectively and successfully execute your website redesign you need to first understand the strengths, weaknesses, opportunities, and challenges for your business.
-In assessing this overall picture, it’s vital that you examine not only your own situation, but also the marketing landscape as it relates to your competition.
+In assessing this overall picture, it’s vital that you examine not only your own situation but also the marketing landscape as it relates to your competition.
 Review the current industry landscape and contemporary marketing trends to determine how competitors position and promote their brands and product lines across various points of customer interaction.
-Map competitors across a variety of end benefits to understand where they’re positioned in customers’ minds and hearts.
+Map competitors across a variety of end benefits to understanding where they’re positioned in customers’ minds and hearts.
 These positioning maps will then help you identify the benefit gaps in the marketplace.

 How to plan to market the site once it is launched?

-Designing a beautiful website is one thing, getting people to come check it out is another.
+Designing a beautiful website is one thing, getting people to come to check it out is another.
 With a massive arsenal of inbound marketing tactics at our disposal, we have never been so armed with the necessary tools to create and drive demand to our websites and products or services.
 Here are a few key ways to kick start your website into overdrive:

 - SEO: Far from the days of keyword stuffing, SEO these days is all about creating and optimizing your content around targeted long-tail keywords.
 SEO allows you to continually improve and adjust your website so that you are attracting not just more visitors, but visitors of higher quality.
 Amplify your reach by promoting your content on various channels around the web, with the end goal of earning links from other sites to your content.
-The more link backs to your site or blog post, the higher the domain value, and higher domain value equals higher positions in page rankings.
+The more link backs to your site or blog post, the higher the domain value and higher domain value equals higher positions in page rankings.